CampAsAChamp/MS-Paint-Automation/README.md

 # msPaintAutomation
-Python application for reading an image file and drawing it in Microsoft Paint with GUI automation
+Python application for reading an image file and drawing it in Microsoft Paint with GUI automation using pyautogui